 Correct use of appropriate geographical terminology.
 In Depth Very good knowledge of places and their locations.
-To be able to confidently use most OS map skills with very Cause, Effect and Management few mistakes.
-To be able to Wanagement Descriptions of features, places, successfully find places using Scale maps, graphs and processes are latitude and longitude detailed.
+To be able to confidently use most OS map skills with very few mistakes.
+To be able to Cause, Effect and Management Descriptions of features, places, maps, graphs and processes are successfully find places using latitude and longitude Scale detailed.
 A range of reasoned explanations are offered. references.
 Physical Processes Responses show good To be able to successfully draw different types of maps and Human Processes understanding.
-Misinterpretations graph with a high degree of Sustainable are rare. accuracy.
-Development , • Good use of appropriate geographical terminology.
-Profound Expert knowledge of places and To be able to use a full range of Cause, Effect and their locations.
-OS map skills with very few mistakes made.
-To be able to Management Descriptions of features, places, successfully find places using Scale maps, graphs and processes are latitude and longitude ocure very detailed and more specific and references and work out Physical Processes increasingly detailed explanations latitude and longitude are offered.
-Links are made references for places.
-Human Processes between places and processes.
-To be able to draw a range of Sustainable Responses show very good To be able to draw a range of maps and graphs without the Development understanding.
-Misinterpretations need for help in terms of scales Development are very rare. or keys.
-Methods chosen are Interdependence always appropriate for the A wide range of appropriate information. geographical terminology is used.
+Misinterpretations are rare. graph with a high degree of accuracy.
+Sustainable Development Good use of appropriate geographical terminology.
+Profound Expert knowledge of places and their locations.
+To be able to use a full range of OS map skills with very few mistakes made.
+To be able to Cause, Effect and Management Descriptions of features, places, maps, graphs and processes are successfully find places using latitude and longitude Scale very detailed and more specific and increasingly detailed explanations references and work out latitude and longitude Physical Processes are offered.
+Links are made between places and processes. references for places.
+Human Processes Responses show very good To be able to draw a range of maps and graphs without the need for help in terms of scales Sustainable Development understanding.
+Misinterpretations are very rare. or keys.
+Methods chosen are always appropriate for the Interdependence A wide range of appropriate geographical terminology is used. information.